Positivity-Preserving Entropy-Based Adaptive Filtering for Discontinuous Spectral Element Methods: Methodology

 where the choice of functional(s) is dependent on the system in question.
 However, simply enforcing positivity of these functionals is usually not enough to ensure a well-behaved solution in the vicinity of a discontinuity.
 This constraint must generally be accompanied by a more restrictive condition, such as some local discrete minimum entropy principle on the solution, given by the condition

 where $\sigma(\mathbf{u})$ is some convex entropy functional of the system in question and $\sigma_{\min}$ is some local minimum entropy to be defined in \cref{ssec:mep}.
-Enforcing this condition on the entropy tends to alleviate many of the issues regarding spurious oscillations in the vicinity of discontinuities \citep{Khobalatte1994}.
+Enforcing this condition on the entropy tends to alleviate many of the issues regarding spurious oscillations in the vicinity of discontinuities \citep{Khobalatte1994}, although this is not always guaranteed if this condition is not enforced for \emph{every} possible entropy-flux pair.